notblackout/kf2-controlled-difficulty/recommended_cfg.md

 `ZedsTeleportCloser` is the most controversial one in this section.
 It controls whether zeds can teleport around the map in an attempt to get closer to human players.
+In vanilla KF2, zeds can teleport to get closer to human players, and this option's default matches that behavior (i.e. it defaults to true).
+False prevents zeds from teleporting to try to get closer to human players.

 However, even when this is false, it does not remove the impression of zeds hiding around corners and behind doors, since the spawnpoint selection algorithm for brand new zeds sometimes places those zeds where others might have teleported.

 This option has no effect on whether zeds can teleport when they think they've become stuck.
 That's always allowed.